dalek-cryptography/curve25519-dalek/curve25519-dalek/README.md

 ## Public API SemVer Exemptions

-Breaking changes to SemVer exempted components affecting the public API will be accompanied by _some_ version bump.
+Breaking changes to SemVer-exempted components affecting the public API will be accompanied by _some_ version bump.
 Below are the specific policies:

 | Releases | Public API Component(s)                         | Policy              |